The Circles - Book Two - Chapter 13 - Rohirric Roses Among the Thorns

 Looking at one another, the women slowly nodded their heads up and down, murmuring their agreement.
 More than one of them concluded, "Poor Aeffe and Frithuswith!
 They have allowed themselves to be deceived!"

-The other women murmured in sympathy, and wondered what dreadful tale Waerburh had to tell.
+The other women murmured amongst themselves, wondering what dreadful tale Waerburh had to tell.

-Her mind reeling from Waerburh’s account of violence and rape, Goldwyn pressed a hand to her pounding heart.
-"None are safe from this horrible man’s mad fancies!" she spat out the words through clenched teeth.
-"We must escape these barbarians!"
+Her mind reeling from Waerburh’s account, Goldwyn pressed a hand to her pounding heart.
+"We must escape these barbarians before they drag us away to the Dark Land!"